 First things first, lets talk about the functional side of things: figuring out exactly what you need (and making sure you don't forget anything!!)

-The easiest way to go about this is to run through your wedding from the ceremony right through to the end of the night, and create a list of your requirements for each area.
-We have put together some checklists below which go through the commonly required furniture and decor items you may need for each aspect of your wedding.
+The easiest way to go about this is to run through your wedding from the beginning of your ceremony right through to the end of the night, and create a list of your potential requirements for each area.
+This can be a little tricky without any previous experience, so we've put together some checklists below which go through the most common furniture and decor items you may need for each aspect of your wedding.

-- Directional or welcome signage
+Directional or welcome signage

-- A basket or vessel to hold your programs, rose cones, etc
+A basket or vessel to hold your programs, rose cones, etc

-- Umbrellas for shade
+Umbrellas for shade

 COCKTAIL HOUR (OR COCKTAIL RECEPTION)